IntersectMBO/plutus/plutus-conformance/README.md

 ## Untyped Plutus Core Program Evaluation

 The UPLC evaluation tests ensure conformance of evaluation of untyped plutus core programs.

+### The CEK machine

+Currently we have tested the conformance of UPLC evaluation against our *Haskell* and *Agda* implementations of the CEK machine.
+Note that we are not testing conformance of a *reducer*.
+We are testing an *evaluator*.
+One noticeable difference between a reducer and an evaluator is that a reducer reduces an ill-defined term to an `error` term while an evaluator has a special *error state*.
+See section 6.1 of our specification for more details. <!--TODO add link to the spec when it's ready. -->

+### Expected outputs

 The expected output may contain:

-1. "parse error"
+1."parse error"

 The input files are expected to have the concrete syntax.
 The expected output will show "parse error" when the parser fails to parse the input file.

-2. "evaluation error"
+2."evaluation error"

 If evaluation fails with an error, the expected output will show "evaluation error".

-3. An untyped plutus core program
+3.An untyped plutus core program

 This means the input file successfully evaluates to the output program as per the specification.
 The evaluated program is represented in the concrete syntax.